 Financial credit towards Master degree at University of Graz

 Upon completion of the Professional Diploma of Dermoscopy, graduates can continue their studies towards the Master of Science in Dermoscopy and Preventitive Dermato-Oncology at the Medical University of Graz at a significantly discounted rate.
-For more information, please contact Andrea Hofmann at email@example.com.
+The program guides participants through three different education levels: Basic Dermoscopy, Academic Expert in Dermoscopy and Master of Dermoscopy and Preventitive Dermato-Oncology.
+For more information, please click here or contact Andrea Hofmann at firstname.lastname@example.org.

 HEALTHCERT CLINICAL ATTACHMENTS

 Course participants who successfully complete the HealthCert Professional Certificate of Skin Cancer Medicine may continue their professional development by completing a HealthCert Clinical Attachment at a specialist clinic or university teaching hospital to further develop professional knowledge.
 A HealthCert Australian Clinical Attachment is recommended as the first clinical attachment after completing the HealthCert dermoscopy qualifications and a HealthCert International Clinical Attachment is recommended for subsequent clinical attachments.

 The recommended study time commitment is 124 hours per course.

 RACGP: 40 Category 1 QI&CPD points per course

 - Provides CPD points from the Royal Australian College of General Practitioners (RACGP).

 - Provides PRPD points from the Australian Council of Rural and Remote Medicine (ACRRM).

 - Is recognised by the Royal New Zealand College of General Practitioners (RNZCGP).

 - Is recognised by the Hong Kong College of Family Physicians (HKCFP).
 The HKCFP recognises all courses